Before You Begin

 - Be of good moral character as evidenced by fingerprints and application information

-18 Hour CAM License Course - $279 tuition includes your course materials.
-Classes are available in Fort Myers, Naples and Sarasota.
-All applicants are required to satisfactorily complete 18 classroom hours of pre-licensure education within 12 months prior to the date of examination.
-Larson Educational Services is a Florida approved CAM licensing provider (License #PRE31).
-Click below to register and view our course dates and times.
+Courses are available in Fort Myers, Naples, and Online.
+All applicants are required to satisfactorily complete 16 hours* of pre-licensure education within 12 months prior to the date of examination.

 Upon completion of your course, you will mail or fax your course completion certificate into the state in order to complete your application process.
 When remitting documents to the state send them to: